Internship Training Manual

 The intern is strongly encouraged to give the supervisor a written description, in as behavioral terms as possible, of the nature of the problem and attempts that have been made to resolve it.
 Within three working days, the supervisor will provide written notification to the person(s) who is (are) the object(s) of the complaint.

-If the intern believes s/he has been discriminated against based on arbitrary considerations such as age, color, disability, ethnicity, gender, marital status, national origin, race, religion, sexual orientation, or veteran status, s/he may consult with the campus Office of Affirmative Action.
+If the intern believes they have been discriminated against based on the basis of age, color, disability, ethnicity, gender, marital status, national origin, race, religion, sexual orientation, or veteran status, they may consult with the campus Office of Institutional Equity.

 Return to table of contents